 Note: all experiences displayed on this page are YEP-GO, VOCIP and CAS compliant.

-St Gilgen is an IB school in Austria.
+St Gilgen is an IB school all the way from Austria.

-Follow their students when they e-visit a family in Bintan who didn’t have a toilet and bathroom and see how they make a huge change over a Zoom connection!
+In their wonderful video, you can follow the students when they e-visit a family in Bintan who didn’t have a toilet and bathroom – and see how they made a huge change over a Zoom connection!

 2. Companies are making a difference too!

 Mr Pier Luigi Sigismondi, President of Dole Packaged Foods, was the first executive of Dole to take a virtual journey.
-Just like the students from St Gilgen (video 1), he discovered that families in Indonesia typically don’t have running water – and the problems that causes for successful crop growing and COVID prevention.
+Just like the students from St Gilgen (video 1), he discovered that families in Indonesia (1) typically don’t have running water; and (2) the problems this causes for successful crop growing and COVID prevention.

-But thanks to them, we discovered that we can solve this problem together over the Zoom, as this video shows!
+But thanks to Dole, we discovered that we can solve this problem together over the Zoom, as their video shows!

 Nanyang Polytechnic made history when they ran the first-ever 3-day long fully virtual school camp in Dec 2020, for a whopping 120 students and teachers!